-It was 5pm on the day of an underage league match.
-17-year-old me looked through the kitchen cupboard and fridge, trying to put together a pre-match meal.
+It was 5pm on the day of an under-age league match.
+17-year-old me looked through the kitchen cupboards and fridge, trying to put together a pre-match meal.
 I guess I must have read somewhere, earlier that week, that carbohydrates were the body’s preferred energy source, and decided that the more of them I could eat, the more energy I would have for that’s night match.

 This led to the ‘obvious’ meal choice of two packets of microwaveable Uncle Ben’s basmati rice, with nothing else, except a touch of sweet chilli sauce, for taste.

-After chomping through the bulk of the rice, I slumped in the chair, wondering how this feeling of bloated, drowsiness would eventually lead to me performing at the top of my game in 2–3 hours, but still, I trusted that this information I’d probably read in a random blog article, was factual and that this feeling would ease off by the time I got to the game.
+After chomping through the bulk of the rice, I slumped in the chair, wondering how this feeling of bloated, drowsiness would eventually lead to me performing at the top of my game in 2–3 hours, but still, I trusted that this information I’d probably read was factual and that this feeling would ease off by the time I got to the game.
 It didn’t.

 With the rice still lodged in my stomach, and still feeling no surge of energy, I sat in the changing rooms before the match, wondering what I’d done wrong.
 Needless to say, the game passed me by, and any energy I had was used trying to stop myself from throwing up.